cassiano/memoize-ts/README.md

 )
 ```

-The good news is that the above function, `compareValues()`, is also exported from the package and can also be used in your project if needed, even if the use has nothing to do with memoization itself.
+The good news is that the above function, `compareValues()`, is also exported from the package and can be used in your project if needed, even if the use has nothing to do with memoization itself.

 However, if a different comparison behavior is necessary you can provide a custom version as the second parameter of the `memoize()` HOF, following the function callback signature below: